turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 import { PersistentMap, storage, context, u128, PersistentUnorderedMap } from 'near-sdk-as'
 ```

 Then we can use the imported `PersistentUnorderedMap` to be used as the data structure for our market.
-Write the following codes at the Data Types & Storage Section after the import section in `main.ts`:
+Write the following code in the Data Types & Storage section after the import section in `main.ts`:

 ```typescript
 type Price = u128